animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 GemFire supports many different {x-data-store-docs}/developing/region_options/region_types.html\[types of Regions\].
-Each type corresponds to the Region’s {x-data-store-javadoc}/org/apache/geode/cache/DataPolicy.html\[`DataPolicy`\], which determines exactly how the data in the Region will be managed (i.e. distributed, replicated, and so on).
+Each type corresponds to the Region's {x-data-store-javadoc}/org/apache/geode/cache/DataPolicy.html\[`DataPolicy`\], which determines exactly how the data in the Region will be managed (i.e. distributed, replicated, and so on).